meltano/meltano/docs/src/docs/tutorial.md

 version: 1.0
 ```

-And finally update the project's `.env` to add the proper settings for the source and the target databases.
+And finally create a .env file in your project directory (i.e. tap-postgres).
+We are going to add the proper settings for the source and the target databases.
 The `TAP_PG_*` variables are used by the Tap (i.e. they define the source DB where the data are extracted from), while the `PG_*` variables are used by the Target (i.e. they define the target DB where the data will be loaded at)

 **.env**
 ```bash